TiStef/La-Marzocco-Micra-Mods/README.md

 The **ESP32 board** is configured using **ESPHome**, a tool that allows seamless integration with Home Assistant.

 - Install ESPHome: Follow the [ESPHome Getting Started Guide](https://esphome.io/guides/getting_started_command_line).
-- Flash the ESP32 board with the provided YAML configuration file.
+- Flash the ESP32 board with the provided YAML configuration file and the other basic info needed (Wifi password, OTA etc).
 - Modify the configuration to match your environment:
    - Update entity IDs for switches and text sensors.
    - Verify GPIO pin mappings.

-Once the board is configured, it will communicate with Home Assistant and display the shot timer on the TTGO screen.
+Once the board is configured, it will communicate with Home Assistant allowing you to control some basic functionality and display the shot timer on the TTGO screen.

 ---